PhilipTeri/Deep-Learning-Road-Segmentation/README.md

 Another improvement to the model will be increasing the batch size, I was limited to around 250 for my batch size because of ram limitations.

+Lastly I want to run this model on a larger image to see the results for a larger region.
+Since the model is limited to a size of 128 pixels I plan on using patchify to segment the larger image into 128 x 128 images and then using unpatchify to stitch them back together.

 ## References

 #### Massachusetts Roads Dataset - https://www.kaggle.com/insaff/massachusetts-roads-dataset